HaskellChamber/Haskell-University/README.md

 ### 2. Fun with lists

-*deadline: 1 week*
+*deadline: 2 weeks*

 We will cover:
 1. List API
 2. Property based testing using Quick Check
 3. Our first typeclass: `Ord`

 This week we will do exercies that appear occasionally at job interviews: Quicksort algorithm and FizzBuzz.
-Both solutions should manifest the beauty of the Haskell language - once you are done, just compare them with anything written in any other programming language.
+Both solutions should manifest themself the beauty of the Haskell language - once you are done, just compare them with anything written in any other programming language.
 They are both perfect for mastering some functions available for `List`.
 They also help get intuition when reasoning about lazy evaluation.
-Quicksort implementation will require to understand concept of a typeclass and usage of an `Ord` typeclass.
+Abstract verion of quicksort implementation will require to understand concept of a typeclass and usage of an `Ord` typeclass.
 We will also have to test our solutions, so this is great opportunity to introduce QuickCheck.

+Programs:

-#### Quick Sort for list of integers
+#### Quicksort for list of integers

-1. Implement a quick sort algorithm that will take list of integers as an input and return sorted list of integers as an output
+1. Implement a [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm that will take list of integers as an input and return sorted list of integers as an output.
+We are not looking for the most performant version, just the simplest version of this well known divide and conquer algorithm.
-2. Write property based tests using QuickCheck that will test your solution
+2. Write property based tests using QuickCheck that will test your solution.
+Think about the properties that you can check.

 #### Quick Sort for everyone!

-*TBD*
+1. Extend your Quicksort algorithm to work with list of any arbitrary type
+2. What are possible constraints on that type?

 #### FizzBuzz

-*TBD*
+1. Implement program [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) that will take number as an input and generate list of strings as the output containg "fizzbuzz" sequence
+2. Can you think of any properties that you could test with QuickCheck?

 ### 3. Apples and oranges

-*TBD*
+*deadline: 1 week*

+Programs:

+### Shopping cart

+1. You are building a checkout system for a shop which only sells apples and oranges.
+2. Apples cost 60p and oranges cost 25p.
+3. Build a checkout system which takes a list of items scanned at the till and outputs the total cost For example: [ Apple, Apple, Orange, Apple ] => £2.05

+### Simple offers

+The shop decides to introduce two new offers
+** buy one, get one free on Apples
+** 3 for the price of 2 on Oranges

+Update your checkout functions accordingly

 ### 4. Reverse Polish notation calculator